 Super-sets (performing two exercises in succession with opposing muscle groups) and circuits (exercises done in close succession with limited rest) are common resistance-training protocols that utilize short rest times to increase training intensity.

 A word of caution: Although resistance training with shortened rest periods is often celebrated as the “best” for fat loss, it can cause significant fatigue to the central nervous system.
 During prolonged training blocks, this can decrease strength and overall training intensity, which negatively impacts fat loss and increases the likelihood of injury.
 To observe continual, long-term fat-loss results from a program, defined training blocks of weeks or months should oscillate between periods of optimal and sub-optimal recovery between sets.

 From a long-term programming standpoint, training intensity and training volume often have an inverse relationship.
-Both have an impact on fat loss, so it’s important to create programs that allows each to be optimized during different training blocks.
+Both have an impact on fat loss, so it’s important to create programs that allow each to be optimized during different training blocks.
 When training intensity is high (training at near-failure effort), the central nervous system fatigues quickly, so training volume is often limited.
 To increase training volume substantially, absolute training intensity must be decreased.
-Attempts to increase both volume and intensity concurrently for a prolonged period of time results in fatigue, exhaustion and, ultimately, injury.
+Attempts to increase both volume and intensity concurrently for a prolonged period of time result in fatigue, exhaustion, and, ultimately, injury.